darth10/darth10.github.io/content/md/posts/can-partial-classes-solve-the-expression-problem.md

 A `Const` expression is defined to wrap a single `double` value, and an `Add` expression contains two properties `Left` and `Right` that are expressions themselves.
-Of course, this code won't compile as the `Eval` method isn't implemented by the `Const` and `Add` types.
-Let's go ahead and implement this method, but in separate definitions using `partial` as follows:
+Of course, this code won't compile because the `Eval` method isn't implemented in the `Const` and `Add` types.
+Let's implement this method in separate definitions using `partial` as follows:

 ```csharp
 public partial class Const